jzstats/Reproducible-Research--2nd-Assignment/RepRes_analysis.md

 -   [8.3.4.1.4 Create The Plot
     1.3.4](#ind-8-3-4-1-4--Create-The-Plot-1-3-4)
-    -   Displays a comparison for each weather event type, of the average number of fatalities for the 90% of its observations with the lowest impact versus the average number of casualties for the 10% of its observations with the highest impact based only on the weather events that resulted in non-zero casualties.
+    -   Displays a comparison for each weather event type, of the average number of casualties for the 90% of its observations with the lowest impact versus the average number of casualties for the 10% of its observations with the highest impact based only on the weather events that resulted in non-zero casualties.